SwimRun Shoes

 However, I still wear a marathon belt with neoprene pouch for gels and waterproof bandage, as well as for carrying a karabiner to clip my paddles into on the longer run sections.

-Overall I am very happy with my Hoka Speedgoat 4 shoes for swimrun!
+Overall I am very happy with my Hoka Speedgoat 4 shoes!

 CLICK HERE for the best price at Amazon!